Charles King Van Riper: Van Ryper ship models

+The shop continued production of handcrafting models until 1960, reportedly producing over 150,000 models during its nearly 30 years of operation.
+In 1960, Van Riper stopped production at the shop after having a stroke.
+He kept the showroom open for another two years.

 In October 1944, Van Riper divorced Ordway and married Celeste "Cece" Corcoran on October 5, 1945, in the Unitarian Church of All Souls in New York.

-Death
+Death and legacy

 Van Riper died on April 16, 1964, in Tisbury, Massachusetts, at the age of 72.
 His wife died on May 2, 1965, in a Boston, Massachusetts hospital, at the age of 71.

-Legacy

-At the Van-Riper House in Carmel-by-the-Sea, there is a historic plaque about the Abalone League.
-The text of the plaque provides a history of the league.
-It says:
+In 1982, the South Street Seaport Museum acquired a collection of 285 Van Ryper ship models and archival materials from Van Riper's son, Anthony K. Van Riper.